-Keeping safe or reducing risk of HIV infection.
+Keeping safe or reducing the risk of HIV infection.

 Common ways of transmitting HIV.